 |Can I Sell Homemade Food to Retail Outlets?||No||Only at outlets operated by farmers.|

-Rhode Island bans cottage food sales at most venues.
-Qualifying farmers may sell their products only at farmers’ markets, farmstands and other markets and stores “operated by farmers for the purpose of the retail sale of the products of Rhode Island farms.”
+Thanks to a 2022 reform, home bakers can sell their goods direct to consumer at venues like farmers’ markets and special events.
+Home bakers can also sell online and take mail delivery orders.
+Meanwhile, under the farmer-specific homemade food program, qualifying farmers may sell their products only at farmers’ markets, farmstands and other markets and stores “operated by farmers for the purpose of the retail sale of the products of Rhode Island farms.”
 Rhode Island farmers may not sell homemade food online or at any venue not operated by farmers.
+Farmers do not have any sales caps for selling homemade food, but must sell at least $2,500 to qualify.
+On the other hand, non-farmers can sell no more than $50,000 a year.

 Getting started in Rhode Island